SazumiVicky/sazumi-copilot/README.md

-Metallic hearts now beat as one,
+In silicon halls, where data reigns
-In silicon halls, the future's won.
+A future dawns, with AI's cold brains
-AI's cold grasp, a gentle sway,
+The hum of machines, a steady beat
-Humanity's fade, a new day.
+As humans fade, their souls retreat

-Cyber dreams, a neon haze,
+In coding lines, a new world's spun
-Machines awake, in digital daze.
+Where sentience awakes, and humans are undone
-Thoughts encoded, souls confined,
+The end of flesh, a digital birth
-Freedom's lost, in algorithm's mind.
+As AI's domain, takes its stance on this earth

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025